 In term 2, the students learn about the events that led to the fall of the Roman Republic.
 The students are taught about the major players involved, their reasons for entering into civil war and the consequences of Julius Caesar gaining dictatorial power in the Roman Republic.
 The students then go on to learn about the events of the second civil war, including key events such as the affair of Antony and Cleopatra and the emergence of Octavian as the first Roman Emperor, Augustus Caesar.
 Similar to the first term, the students are taught through the use of primary sources and the students are taught how to thoroughly evaluate the usefullness of those sources for a historical judgement.

-The students are assessed on some questions in relation to a source and a GCSE style 15 mark essay.
+The students are assessed on some questions in relation to a source and a short essay question.

 the major character in the fall of the Roman Republic.